Amar'e Stoudemire: 2003–04: Improving as a sophomore

 During the following season, Stoudemire improved statistically, but his team stumbled to a 29–53 record, and point guard Marbury was traded to the New York Knicks.
-During the season Stoudemire had a 10-block game against the Utah Jazz; he recorded six blocks in the first quarter alone (both team records as of 2012).
+During the season Stoudemire had a 10-block game against the Utah Jazz; he recorded six blocks in the first quarter alone (both team records).
 During the summer of 2004, Stoudemire was selected to play for the eventual bronze medal-winning 2004 U.S. national team in the Summer Olympics.
 However, head coach Larry Brown declined to give him significant playing time (6.9 minutes per game).

 2004–05: First All-Star and All-NBA appearances

 During the 2004–05 season, Stoudemire teamed up with point guard Steve Nash whom the Suns signed as a free agent, to lead the Suns to a 62–20 record.
-Averaging 26 points per game that year and achieving a new career high of 50 points against the Portland Trail Blazers on January 2, 2005, he was selected to his first NBA All-Star Game as a reserve forward.
+Averaging 26 points per game that year and achieving a new career high of 50 points against the Portland Trail Blazers, he was selected to his first NBA All-Star Game as a reserve forward.
 Stoudemire and Nash ran a pick-and-roll some have compared to Hall of Famers John Stockton and Karl Malone.
 In the Western Conference Finals against the San Antonio Spurs, Stoudemire averaged 37 points per game, but the Suns still lost in five games.

 2005–06: Knee problems

+On October 4, 2005, Stoudemire signed a five-year, $73 million with a player option in the final season.
 During the 2005–06 NBA preseason, knee cartilage damage was discovered and Stoudemire underwent microfracture surgery on October 18, 2005.
 Initially, the Suns thought he would return by mid-February, but his rehab took longer than expected.
 Stoudemire, however, scored 20 points in his return against the Portland Trail Blazers, but went scoreless his third game against the New Jersey Nets on March 27, 2006.
 On March 28 it was announced that he would likely miss the rest of the regular season due to ongoing stiffness in both knees.
-His manager stated that the comeback came a little too soon, and Stoudemire needed to do more rehab.
 Stoudemire's rehabilitation, which was led by Suns trainer Aaron Nelson and Dr. Micheal Clark, the president and CEO of the National Academy of Sports Medicine (NASM), went well as he stated during the rehab that he was explosive and he gradually gained his strength back.

 Stoudemire attended the 2006 USA Basketball camp in Las Vegas, although he ultimately did not play in the 2006 FIBA World Championship.